thuijskens/thuijskens.github.io/_posts/2016-08-03-time-series-forecasting.md

 $$ [y_{t + H}, \ldots, y_{t  +1}] = f(y_t, \ldots, y_{t - n + 1}) + \mathbf{\epsilon}. $$

 The forecasts are provided in one step, and any learner $$f$$ that can deal with a multi-dimensional response can be used (yes, you can go crazy with your 12-layer neural network).
-You only need to transform the time series $$y_t$$ so you feed it into the learner $$f$$.
+We only need to transform the time series $$y_t$$ such that you can feed it into the learner $$f$$.
 In Python, this could look like this.

 ```python
 def ts_to_mimo(x, window, h):